 Haghani was in a very similar situation.
 He hadn’t a clue how to invest his own personal wealth and a journey of discovery led him straight towards low-cost trackers funds.

-“I don’t know if it is embarrassing or amazing, but I knew nothing about how to invest for my family.
+“I don’t know if it is embarrassing or amazing, but I knew nothing about how to invest in my family.
 As I started… discussing it with friends and former colleagues, I realised a lot of people were in a similar position.
 People say investing is simple, and it is, but if you have been really close to the markets for a long time you have to unclutter your mind.”

 He now uses index-tracking funds to invest across the largest asset classes and get broad exposure to global economic growth at the lowest possible cost.
 ETFs are perfect for this and very simple and cheap to buy.